 First response time:

-The gap here is stark and explains why response time improvement is the most universally cited benefit of AI deployment.
+The gap here is stark and explains why response time improvement is the most universally cited benefit of AI deployment — and why the true cost of slow customer response times is so often underestimated.

 Customer satisfaction (CSAT) scores: